tawneeh/tawnees-tap-house-2/README.md

 * Next, `npm start`
 * View the page in the live server that opens

+## Jest

+All actions and reducers have been tested.
+To run the tests, type `npm test` into the terminal.

 ## 🌳 React Component Tree

 <img style="width: 30% height: 30%" src="./read-me-assets/TapHouseTree.png">